unbolt/ritual.sh/content/blog/_index.md

 title: "Blog"
 ---

-Welcome to the blog.
-Here you'll find my thoughts and writings on various topics.
+The home of my weekly updates and occasional other thoughts.